 Respondeat Superior

-Latin for “let the master answer,” this is theory upon which trucking companies, carriers, logistics firms, and others may be held vicariously liable for the negligence of their employees.
+Latin for “let the master answer,” this is a theory upon which trucking companies, carriers, logistics firms, and others may be held vicariously liable for the negligence of their employees.
 That means if the truck driver was negligent, the trucking company that employed him/her may also be deemed legally responsible.

 Negligent Entrustment

-As noted in the Restatement (Second) of Torts § 390, a person who supplies directly or via third-person a “chattel” (which can mean a vehicle) for the use of someone else whom the supplier knows or has reason to know to be likely to use it in a manner involving unreasonable risk of harm to that person or others, they can be held liable for resulting damage.
-One may have reason to know the risk of harm unreasonable by way of that person’s inexperience, youth or lack of training.
-In the 2015, the Georgia Supreme Court’s ruling in Zaldviar v.
-Prickett, the state adopted the 2nd Restatement of Torts without exception, where previously the Georgia Court of Appeal had ruled actual – rather than constructive – knowledge was required.
-So if a trucking carrier entrusts their vehicle to a driver they knew or should have known had a poor driving record.
+As noted in the Restatement (Second) of Torts § 390, a person who supplies directly or via third-person a “chattel” (which can mean a vehicle) for the use of someone else whom the supplier knows or has reason to know to be likely to use it in a manner involving unreasonable risk of harm to that person or others, can be held liable for resulting damage.
+One may have reason to know the risk of harm by way of that person’s inexperience, youth, or lack of training.

 Driver Negligence

 This is probably the most common form of recovery, as 18-wheeler drivers (like all others) are compelled by law to not only follow the rules of the road but also to use reasonable care in doing so.
-Truck drivers are also bound by the regulations set forth by the Federal Motor Carrier Safety Administration, which for example has very specific rules on how long a driver can be on the road, with the purpose of preventing fatigued driving.
+Truck drivers are also bound by the regulations set forth by the Federal Motor Carrier Safety Administration, which, for example, has very specific rules on how long a driver can be on the road, with the purpose of preventing fatigued driving.

-If you have been involved in a Georgia 18-wheeler accident, contact a personal injury attorney as soon as possible to discuss which theories might apply in your case.
+If you have been involved in a Georgia 18-wheeler accident, contact a Personal injury attorney as soon as possible to discuss which theories might apply in your case.

 The foregoing answers are not legal advice and are merely a general overview.
-You are advised to consult a lawyer to address your specific situation regarding your situation.
+You are advised to consult a lawyer to address your specific situation.
 For more information or to inquire about a free consultation, contact Stephen D. Apolinsky, an experienced Atlanta injury attorney, at Apolinsky & Associates at (404) 377-9191 or email him at steve@aa-legal.com.